German railway operator Deutsche Bahn joins Star Alliance

 Deutsche Lufthansa and Deutsche Bahn are already working together on the German transport market and are offering joint tickets.
 This service could also be opened up to the customers of the other Alliance members.

 Deutsche Bahn joins shortly after the 25th anniversary of the Star Alliance.
-The alliance was founded in May 1997 under the leadership of Lufthansa.
+The alliance was founded on 14 May 1997 by 5 airlines: Lufthansa, SAS, United Airlines, Thai Airways and Air Canada.
 The Star Alliance currently has 26 partner airlines working together at more than 50 international hubs.
-The alliance operates offices in Singapore and Frankfurt.

 When shall we see an ICE train in Star Alliance livery?